Brutus11111/pselc/README.md

 # pselc : Select a PDF to open from your terminal
-A bash script to display a menu showing all PDF files in a directory.
+A bash script to display a menu showing all PDF files in a directory and open a user selected PDF.

 With the '-s' option, the script can also display PDF files inside subdirectories of the input directory as well.